 Watering & Feeding

-Avoid overwatering or under-watering the soil as in both the cases the leaves to easily dry up or at the risk of turning a sickly yellow color
+- Avoid overwatering or under-watering.
+In both cases the leaves easily dry up or risk turning a sickly yellow color

 Soil & Transplanting